 General Report Certification Requirements

-In addition to the specific report requirements found in subsequent chapters, all Managed Care Plans and Dental Plans are responsible for fulfilling basic requirements that apply to all submissions.
+In addition to the specific report requirements found in subsequent report summaries and the SMMC Contract Submission Requirements Summary Chart, all Managed Care Plans and Dental Plans are responsible for fulfilling basic requirements that apply to all submissions.
 As specified in the Contract provisions, general reporting requirements include the following:

 The Managed Care Plan’s and Dental Plan’s chief executive officer (CEO), chief financial officer (CFO) or an individual who directly reports to the CEO or CFO and who has delegated authority to certify the Managed Care Plan’s and Dental Plan’s reports, must attest, based on his/her best knowledge, information and belief, that all data submitted in conjunction with the reports and all documents requested by the Agency are accurate, truthful and complete (see 42 CFR 438.606(a) and (b)) under penalty of perjury.
 The Managed Care Plan and Dental Plan must submit its attestation at the same time it submits the certified data reports (see 42 CFR 438.606(c)).

-Some chapters have designated file names and/or formats for these federally required attestations (also referred to as “certifications”).
-However, for chapters where a file name and/or format is not designated, Managed Care Plans and Dental Plans must create and submit a PDF file with a file name as outlined in the “Report Naming and Identification” section below.
+Some report summaries have designated file names and/or formats for these federally required attestations (also referred to as “certifications”).
+However, for report summaries where a file name and/or format is not designated, Managed Care Plans and Dental Plans must create and submit a PDF file with a file name as outlined in the “Report Naming and Identification” section below.

 The attestation can simply state: